iworks/fleet/readme.txt

 * Fixed trophies if there was no place.

 = 2.0.3 (2021-05-28) =
-* Updated iWorks Rate to 1.0.3.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 1.0.3.
 * Improved filter `iworks_fleet_result_serie_regatta_list` by new config options: `output` - default html works like it was, and `raw` to return array of data instead of HTML string.

 = 2.0.2 (2021-05-16) =
 * Fixed race code status.
 * Renamed directory `vendor` into `includes`.
-* Updated iWorks Options to 2.6.9.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.6.9.
 * Improved owner boat list.

 = 2.0.1 (2021-05-06) =